Cough

 Chronic coughing can cause embarrassment and social isolation even when not in the midst of a pandemic.
 Unfortunately over-the-counter and even prescription cough remedies usually do not work well.
 It’s often a number of years before the chronic cough patient gets properly diagnosed and treated so the goal in my practice is to streamline the process.
 The systematic approach is both time and cost efficient.

-A cough is a reflex of the airways.
-It may be triggered by nerves called cough receptors that are located throughout the respiratory tract.
+Cough is triggered by nerves called cough receptors that are located throughout the respiratory tract.
 Inflammation (allergic or infectious) or irritation (acid or fumes) trigger a signal which is sent to the brain which then signals the lungs and breathing muscles to forcefully expel air.

 What causes coughing?

 Any cough receptor in the upper or lower airway from the nose, past the larynx and down to the lungs may initiate the cough reflex.
-The list of illnesses that may cause coughing is exhaustive but fortunately cough is usually due to one of a few ailments that are easily treated including the viral infections, allergies, asthma, acid reflux, bronchitis and sinusitis.
+The list of illnesses that may cause coughing is exhaustive but fortunately cough is usually due to one of a few ailments that are easily treated including allergies, asthma, acid reflux, bronchitis and sinusitis.

 How is cough treated?